jpcre2/jpcre2/README.md

 ##Replace/Substitute

-The `replace()` member function can take upto two optional arguments (subject and replacement string) and returns an object of the class *RegexReplace* which then in turn can be used to pass various parameters using  available member functions (method chaining) of *RegexReplace* class.
+The `replace()` member function can take upto three optional arguments (subject, replacement string and modifier) and returns an object of the class *RegexReplace* which then in turn can be used to pass various parameters using  available member functions (method chaining) of *RegexReplace* class.
 The end function in the method chain must be the `execute()` function which returns the result (replaced string).

 **Perform replace** and catch any error exception: